pooja-bhavani/CKA/Modules/module2/01-pod-networking.md

 This is visible effect of:

-- trafficDistribution: PreferSameNode → prefer endpoints that are on the same node as the client pod.
+- trafficDistribution: PreferSameNode → tells Kubernetes to prefer endpoints on the same node as the client Pod.

-- internalTrafficPolicy: Local → for in‑cluster traffic, try to keep it node‑local instead of forwarding to other nodes.
+- internalTrafficPolicy: Local → ensures that internal cluster traffic is sent only to node‑local endpoints when possible, reducing cross‑node hops.

 ---